flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180319-18-04-17-black-panther-head-house-saud.md

     Now](https://www.youtube.com/embed/rUIOf__zcxc?enablejsapi=1&autoplay=1&rel=0)
   card_citation: Watch Now
 card_6:
   card_text: "> “Films are slightly edited and modified to reflect sensitivity to the local culture here in the region.
-But even with those modest edits a\x14 you can imagine what they are, sexuality and nudity are out a\x14 but we believe that those edits will be quite modest.”\n> \n> Adam Aron, AMC Chief Executive, to CNBC April 18, 2018.
-He said the company \"rushed in\" when they heard of an opportunity in Saudi Arabia."
+But even with those modest edits ax14 you can imagine what they are, sexuality and nudity are out ax14 but we believe that those edits will be quite modest.”n> n> Adam Aron, AMC Chief Executive, to CNBC April 18, 2018.
+He said the company "rushed in" when they heard of an opportunity in Saudi Arabia."
   card_citation: ''
 card_10:
   card_text: >-